AMReX-Fluids/AMReX-Hydro/Docs/source/Slopes.rst

 For (EB)Godunov, the default is monotonicity-limited fourth-order slopes.
 For (EB)MOL, the default is monotonicity-limited second-order slopes.
-Default limiting is as described in Colella (1985).
+Default limiting is as described in Colella (1985) :cite:`colglaz`, where limiting is done on each component of the velocity individually.

 .. _EBslopes: